benoitfragit/google2ubuntu/README.md

 ```
 _('text to translate')
 ```
-Then be sure, that there is this at the begenning of the file you want to translate:
+Then be sure, that there is this at the begenning of the file you want to translate (only needed for google2ubuntu.py, gogl2ubuntu-manager.py)
 ```
 import gettext